cvidaillac/gittraining/README.md

 ##   SWITCH TO DEVELOP BRANCH

+> As we deleted the develop branch, we need to create again with following command.
 -   git branch develop            <===   Switch to develop branch

+> To switch to develop branch:

+-   git checkout develop

 ## Validate which branch I'm working on